physionetchallenges/physionetchallenges.github.io/2020/index.md

 # Classification of 12-lead ECGs: the PhysioNet/Computing in Cardiology Challenge 2020

 ## <a name="announcements"></a> Announcements
-__Jun 8, 2020:__ We are releasing 4 new tranches of 12-lead ECGs with SNOMED-CT labels to complement the 2 previously released tranches.
+__June 8, 2020:__ We are releasing 4 new tranches of 12-lead ECGs with SNOMED-CT labels to complement the 2 previously released tranches.
 Altogether, 6 databases with 43,101 labeled recordings are now available.
 We will reopen the scoring system and release an updated scoring metric in the coming days.
-See the full announcement on the Challenge [Google Group announcement](https://groups.google.com/forum/#!topic/physionet-challenges/0ldKZgDGi0Y)
+See the full announcement on the [Challenge forum](https://groups.google.com/forum/#!topic/physionet-challenges/0ldKZgDGi0Y).

 __June 3, 2020:__ All abstract acceptances and rejections have been announced.
 Please check the [Google Group announcement](https://groups.google.com/forum/#!topic/physionet-challenges/xC3y-rH-EWU) for more details.